gmlc-dispatches/dispatches/docs/models/fossil/multiperiod_integrated_ultra_supercritical_powerplant.rst

+.. _Multiperiod Integrated Ultra-Supercritical Power Plant:

 Multiperiod Integrated Ultra-Supercritical Power Plant
 ======================================================

 The Multiperiod Integrated Ultra-Supercritical Power Plant is an example model to determine the optimal schedule and operation of a pulverized coal-fired ultra-supercritical power plant integrated with thermal energy storage system for given electricity prices over a time horizon.
-The multiperiod model comprises multiple instances of the Integrated Ultra-Supercritical Power Plant model, which integrates a charge and discharge heat exchanger to the power plant.
-A detailed description and flowsheet for the integrated ultra-supercritical model are given in Integrated Ultra-Supercritical Power Plant.
+The multiperiod model comprises a nonlinear programming integrated power plant model for each time period.
+A more detailed description of the model is given in the sections below.

 Model Structure
 ---------------

-The multiperiod power plant model is developed by creating multiple instances of the steady-state nonlinear power plant model described in Integrated Ultra-Supercritical Power Plant, with every instance indexed for a time period, along with two coupling variables to link each time step.
-The coupling variables are: the optimal power produced by the power plant and the amount of storage material available at the end of each time period.
+The multiperiod power plant model is developed by creating multiple instances of the steady-state nonlinear power plant model described in :ref:`Integrated Ultra-Supercritical Power Plant` model, which integrates a charge and discharge heat exchanger to the :ref:`Ultra-Supercritical Power Plant` model.
+Every instance in the multiperiod model is indexed for a time period, along with two coupling variables to link each time step: the optimal power produced by the power plant and the amount of storage material available at the end of each time period.
 A scheme showing how the multiperiod model is constructed is shown in the figure below:

 .. image:: ../../images/multiperiod_integrated_ultra_supercritical_powerplant.png
 	   :align: center